-How much time will this full audit take ?
+How much time will this full audit take?
 This question of course in your mind may be closely associated with: “how much should I be willing to pay for a good SEO audit?”.
 More precisely:

 Let’s start by assuming that you are able to find some spare time and will be conducting this audit yourself.
 As we have mentioned earlier the only real $ cost to perform this audit is the $7 for the Ahrefs tool trial.
-So the ‘cost’ question basically boils down to the time necessary to conduct the thorough audit.
+So the ‘cost’ question basically boils down to the time necessary to conduct a thorough audit.

 Given the depth of the audit, we estimate that, with the tools available, it should take you around 20-30 hours of concentrated work to properly complete the audit.
-In other words it should take you 2-3 working days depending on how much you prioritize the audit over other work.
+In other words, it should take you 2-3 working days depending on how much you prioritize the audit over other work.

-Having said that, an “expert” who is well versed in the area, who has pro versions of all the $$$ tools and is dedicated to performing a high quality audit, will most likely take 8-10 hours to complete it.
+Having said that, an “expert” who is well versed in the area, who has pro versions of all the $$$ tools and is dedicated to performing a high-quality audit, will most likely take 8-10 hours to complete it.